 The Cuban Missile Crisis: The Causes and Effects Essay

-The effects of the cuban missile crisis.
+The causes for the cuban missile crisis and the role of cuba, the effects of the cuban missile crisis.

 The focus on nuclear weapons was the typical feature of two powerful states’ development during the period of the Cold War.
 The Soviet Union and the United States were ready to use the possibilities of the nuclear weapons in order to state their superiority at the global political arena.
 As a result, any conflict could become the reason for developing the global nuclear war.